kalessil/phpinspectionsea/docs/DEVELOPERS.md

 - Intllij Idea Untimate (for running Unit Tests)
 - PhpStorm 2016.2.1 (for PHP-related SDK)

+> Note: alternatively you can add PHP plugin to IDEA and use it instead.
+Some test might fail in this case.

 === Checking out project ===

 - Fork https://github.com/kalessil/phpinspectionsea on Github